dhiidha1300/sabiquun_app/DEPLOYMENT_INSTRUCTIONS_PHASE2.md

 - ✅ Supabase CLI installed
 - ✅ Project linked
 - ✅ Edge Function deployed
-- ✅ Manual test successful
+- ✅ Manual test successful via CLI
+- ✅ pg_cron configured with Vault authentication (NOT dashboard cron)
-- ✅ Cron job configured (0 9 * * * UTC = 12 PM EAT)
+- ✅ Cron job scheduled (0 9 * * * UTC = 12 PM EAT)
+- ✅ Test HTTP request returns status 200 (not 401)
-- ✅ Logs showing successful execution
+- ✅ Logs showing successful execution in database

+**IMPORTANT:** If you used the Supabase Dashboard cron feature earlier, make sure to disable/delete it.
+Only the pg_cron setup (Step 5) should be active to avoid 401 errors.

 **Next:** Phase 3 - Notification System Integration